kabayayuichi/dev_map/README.md

 The eps files are too large (40~50MB), so it might be better to convert into jpeg files using e.g. ImageMagik ("convert demo_g2.eps demo_g2.jpg").
 To convert povray files, use e.g. "povray -d demo_g2.pov".

-You can adjast Fenchel-Nielsen parameters in demo_g2.py.
+You can adjust Fenchel-Nielsen parameters in demo_g2.py.
 But if the surface group representation is indiscete, eps and pov files will be too much large (maybe over 10GB).
 I recommend set the number "num_iteration" in demo_g2.py to 5~8 on the first try.